leebernard/pyds9-implementation/README.md

     >>>

 #### Notes on Using the Region Class
+This section will give a brief run-down of how the region class operates.
 If you are coming from a procedural language like C, you are probably not familiar with classes.
-If you know a language like C++, you may be familiar with classes and objects, but there are some idiosyncrasies with how classes are implemented in Python that are good to know about.
-The easiest way to understand objects is to work through a use example.
-Therefore, this section will give a brief run-down of how the region class operates.
+If you know a language like C++, you may be familiar with classes and objects, but there are some idiosyncrasies in Python with how classes are implemented that are good to know about.
+Hopefully, this section will clarify how classes and objects work in Python.

 In the above example, the data from SAOImage DS9 is stored in an instance of the region class.
 A class is a structure for convenient handling of related data and functions.
 In this case, the region